SvenGroot/JumboCore/doc/UserGuide/Samples.md

 A simple job that counts the frequency of each word in the input file(s).
 This is similar to the WordCount job created in [the first tutorial](Tutorial1.md).

-This job lets you choose between the "optimized" version (identical to the tutorial), a version implemented using lambdas (which is less efficient because it needs to use delegates to call the lambdas), and a version using MapReduce.
+This job lets you choose between the "optimized" version (basically identical to the [first tutorial](Tutorial1.md) except for record reuse), a version implemented using lambdas (which is less efficient because it needs to use delegates to call the lambdas), and a version using MapReduce.

 ## AdvancedWordCount